Subscribe to updates

 Election of Borough Councillors

-The meeting was scheduled to receive a report from the Returning Officer detailing the results of the borough elections held on 7 May 2026.
-This report would outline the elected members for each of the London Borough of Camden's 20 wards.
+The meeting was scheduled to receive a report from the Returning Officer detailing the results of the borough councillor elections held on 7 May 2026.
+This report would have outlined the elected members for each of the London Borough of Camden's 20 wards.

 Election of Mayor and Deputy Mayor

-A significant item on the agenda was the election of the Mayor of the Borough for the ensuing year, as provided for by the Local Government Act 1972.
-Following this, the newly elected Mayor was expected to announce the appointment of the Deputy Mayor.
-Votes of thanks to the past Mayor were also scheduled.
+A significant item on the agenda was the election of the Mayor of the Borough for the ensuing year.
+Following this, the Mayor was expected to announce the appointment of the Deputy Mayor.
+The Local Government Act 1972 mandates the annual election of the Mayor from among the councillors.

 Leader of the Council and Cabinet

-The Council was set to elect the Leader of the Council for the term until the next annual meeting after the next ordinary whole council elections.
-The newly elected Leader would then outline their intentions regarding the Deputy Leader(s) and the Cabinet.
-Additionally, notification of the Leaders and Deputy Leaders of the opposition groups was to be received.
+The Council was scheduled to elect the Leader of the Council, who would serve until the next annual meeting following the subsequent ordinary whole council elections.
+The newly elected Leader would then outline their intentions regarding the appointment of Deputy Leader(s) and the Cabinet.

-A comprehensive report from the Borough Solicitor was to be considered, outlining the requirements for establishing council bodies within the Constitution for the 2026/27 municipal year.
-This included agreeing their terms of reference, appointing members, and confirming meeting dates.
-The report also detailed proposed minor constitutional changes, including an amendment to the wording regarding the affixing of the Council's Common Seal to allow for electronic means, and a change to the allocation of the statutory Section 151 Officer role, which would now rest with the Director of Finance rather than the Executive Director Corporate Services.
-The report also addressed political balance requirements for committees and the disapplication of proportionality for certain bodies, such as the Health and Wellbeing Board and Licensing Panels.
+A comprehensive report from the Borough Solicitor was presented, detailing the requirements for establishing council bodies for the 2026/27 municipal year.
+The Council was asked to agree to the establishment of these bodies, their terms of reference, and to appoint members to them, including Chairs and Vice-Chairs.
+This also involved confirming the meeting dates for these bodies.
+The report also outlined proposed minor changes to the Council's Constitution, including amendments related to the sealing of council deeds and the allocation of statutory roles.
+Specifically, the report detailed a proposed change to the Constitution to reflect that the Section 151 officer role would now rest with the Director of Finance, rather than the Executive Director Corporate Services.
+The report also addressed the principles of political balance in committee appointments and proposed to continue disapplying proportionality on the Health and Wellbeing Board, Licensing Panels, and Standards Committee.

-The meeting was also scheduled to confirm ongoing delegation arrangements to officers and agree the programme of meeting dates for the municipal year.
+The report also confirmed ongoing delegation arrangements to officers and the proposed programme of meeting dates for the municipal year.

 Attendees